okbreathe/jquery_plugins/okValidate/README.md

 of an input only depends on the current state of the input, any validation that depends on other sources must be performed in an alternate way.

+You can also use the generic 'message' event to append non-error messages to an input (Note: that this is identical to the behavior of the 'error' event except that the class of the label will be `messageClass` rather than `errorClass`).

+    $(input).trigger("message",["DOUBLE RAINBOW"]);

 ## Details

 'Validations' and 'Validation Messages' live in separate objects to allow